Dropbox Professional delivers new account option for freelancers and creatives

 The service also offers integrated OCR, so it can read text in scanned documents and it enables users to remotely expire a document, which could come in handy when sharing sensitive information with clients or sending out RFPs with intellectual property.

 Dropbox Professional doesn’t provide any of the administrative backend type of functionality you’ll find in Dropbox for Business, but it does give a set of advanced features for a decent monthly price.
-It’s a big step above Dropbox Plus without having to invest in a set of tools in the business version that as a sole proprietor or small business wouldn’t be likely to use.Featured Image: Bloomberg/Getty Images
+It’s a big step above Dropbox Plus without having to invest in a set of tools in the business version that a sole proprietor or small business wouldn’t be likely to use.Featured Image: Bloomberg/Getty Images

 0